I spent two weeks reading every CSP suspension thread I could find. Here's what I think is actually going on.

 What I think is going on

-After two weeks of reading, my hypothesis is that the CSP suspension problem is not really a Microsoft problem in the sense people use that phrase.
-Microsoft has documented the rules.
+The CSP suspension problem is not really a Microsoft problem.
+The rules are documented.
 The Partner Center API is published.
 The Graph beta has a partner-security-score surface.
 The information is available.

 The existing tools all face the wrong direction.
-CIPP, Inforcer, Augmentt, Octiga, and Microsoft Lighthouse all manage the customer tenants the MSP serves: the customer's MFA, the customer's CIS baseline, the customer's license usage.
+CIPP, Inforcer, Augmentt, Octiga, and Microsoft Lighthouse manage the customer tenants an MSP serves.
 None watch the MSP's own Partner Center health.
-The platform players (CSP Control Center, CloudCockpit, Pax8 Platform, Sherweb Cumulus) bundle compliance into a much larger billing-and-provisioning suite, gate pricing behind a sales call, and target larger MSPs.
+The platform players (CSP Control Center, CloudCockpit, Pax8 Platform, Sherweb Cumulus) bundle compliance into a billing-and-provisioning suite, gate pricing behind a sales call, and target larger MSPs.
 A solo or five-person MSP cannot self-serve into them, and probably should not try.

-The shape of the gap is one boring signal that nobody owns: did anything change in the last 24 hours that puts your CSP authorization at risk?
+The gap is one boring signal that nobody owns: did anything change in the last 24 hours that puts your CSP authorization at risk?
 One alert, one inbox, one playbook attached.
 Not a platform.
-Closer in shape to an Uptime Robot for the back-office side of an MSP's business.
+Closer in shape to Uptime Robot for the back-office side of an MSP.
 Instead of pinging a website, it watches the Partner Center fields that, when they drift, take the CSP business offline.

 What I'm trying to figure out next